MS KICK’s Foodie Fest Ignites Shreveport’s Culinary Entrepreneur Scene

 As Shreveport’s premier culinary incubator, MS KICK is committed to helping food-based entrepreneurs grow their businesses through training, certification, and real-world experience.
 Foodie Fest, originally scheduled as the finale of Black Restaurant Week but postponed to November due to weather, it became an opportunity to spotlight emerging businesses and give them the exposure and confidence needed to take the next step in their entrepreneurial journey.

-Foodie Fest is a shining example of how MS KICK’s training, resources, and community partnerships can turn aspiring culinary entrepreneurs into fully compliant, confident business owners.
-This success reinforces MS KICK’s mission to nurture small businesses and elevate Louisiana’s culinary economy.
+Foodie Fest demonstrated how training, resources, and strong community partnerships can transform aspiring culinary entrepreneurs into confident, compliant business owners.
+The event reflects MS KICK’s mission in action: to nurture small businesses, empower local talent, and elevate Louisiana’s culinary economy one thriving entrepreneur at a time.